nypmath/nypmath.github.io/index.md

 ## About Me

-I am a Ph.D. student in at Stony Brook University, advised by Kenji Fukaya.
+I am a Ph.D. student in at Stony Brook University, advised by <a href="https://scgp.stonybrook.edu/people/faculty/bios/kenji-fukaya">Kenji Fukaya</a>.

 I am on the job market this fall for postdoctoral positions.